guisesterheim/sap-ec2-image-builder/README.md

   - 1.4.3 - Go to "AMIs" on the menu on the left, find your new AMI and wait for it to be on Status "Available".
   - 1.4.4 - Copy the AMI ID and save it somewhere safe

 - 1.5.
-Clean up the resources
+Clean up the resources:
   - 1.5.1 - Delete the rhel-base instance used for capturing the AMI
   - 1.5.2 - Delete the security group created for SSHing into the instance (named launch-wizard-X)